 We’ve already covered the how-to of the feature in detail in a previous article.
 Today we’re going to cover some practical usage of the activities log.

-At ACME corp, agent Tobias Kelly just received a ticket about an issue with the network printer in the IT department from Charlie Washington.
+At ACME corp, agent Oscar Michaelson just received a ticket about an issue with the network printer in the IT department from Charlie Washington.

 By looking at the ticket, he realized he requires additional information from the ticket owner.
 Since he can’t get to the task right away, he puts down a task for himself to email him.

-He also realizes that he needs to contact the printer’s technician within the company, Oscar Michaelson, so he can take a look at the issue at hand.
+He also realizes that he needs to contact the printer’s technician within the company, Tobias Kelly, so he can take a look at the issue at hand.
 This needs to occur after he receives a response from the ticket owner, so he schedules this reminder for few days in advance.

-This is what Tobias’ activities log looks like right now, awaiting further work.
+This is what Oscar’ activities log looks like right now, awaiting further work.

-Few days later and once the tasks have been completed, Tobias’ activities log will appear like this
+Few days later and once the tasks have been completed, Oscar’ activities log will appear like this

 This is what the task approval from the purchasing department would look like.

-Now that he has received the approval, Tobias can proceed with ordering the replacement piece and contacting the printer’s technician, Oscar, so he can install it.
+Now that he has received the approval, Oscar can proceed with ordering the replacement piece and contacting the printer’s technician, Tobias, so he can install it.

 Once all piece is installed and the tasks are all complete, this is what the activities log looks like.

-And now Tobias can close up the ticket.
+And now Oscar can close up the ticket.